patrickschulz/openPCells/README.md

 This uses gcc as compiler, if you have any specific needs, the compiler can be adapted in `src/Makefile`.

-Please note that if you don't 'install' opc (by copying it into the proper location), you should use `--all-load-path-locals`.
+Please note that if you don't 'install' opc (by copying it into the proper location), you should use `--all-load-paths-local`.
 This configures the load paths so that opc can be called with the absolute path (or an alias).
 If you don't plan to install opc properly, you should use the second shown build method ('Building and installing locally').